 People2Parliament is an education programme designed to strengthen the culture of democratic participation by helping to build up citizens’ knowledge of, and connections with, the UK Parliament.
-The initiative is being piloted with the Bangaldeshi community in London with the support of City Bridge Trust.
+The initiative.

 Our annual Audit of Political Engagement regularly shows that citizens from black and minority ethnic (BME) backgrounds are less pessimistic about the state of politics in Britain than are their white counterparts, and are more likely to think that getting involved in politics would be effective.
 Nevertheless, they are less likely actually to do so, even if they feel strongly about an issue.